 Enjoy the sunset and have dinner– Now this is possible but you would have to skip Portovenere and schedule it in for the next day.
 Why not?

 Our kids were too young when we visited to stay out for a sunset and dinner activity but we have done it pre-kids.
 Manarola would be your Cinque Terre village for this.
 There is an amazing restaurant- Nessun Dorma– which offers uninterrupted views over to the village and its harbour.
 We strongly recommend that whichever restaurant you choose, to book in advance to ensure a table.
 Trains run past midnight so you can make the most out of your one day in Cinque Terre.

-Did you go inspired?
+Did you got inspired?
 What I wanted to show you with this “Cinque Terre with Kids – How Best to visit in One Day” guide, is that sometimes less is simply more.

-- Best way to visit Florence in a day with kids
+- FLORENCE :: Best way to visit Florence in a day with kids

 - 9 Days Liguria & Tuscany Road trip

 Here are some more Italy travel tips for first time visitors